iAbhishek91/aws-as-code/README.md

 # aws-as-code

-DevOps - automation of AWS
+DevOps - automation of AWS.
+This is a open source project can used by anyone to learn about AWS cloud.

+## Environment variable for config

+This should go ~/.bash_profile.
+Note: this wont work in Windows system.

+export AWS_ACCESS_KEY_ID=AKIAY42DUI7B5GEXAMPLE

+export AWS_SECRET_ACCESS_KEY=qNUdlsOwLYblablablablabxlfOc9EYQhGRo9gRJ

+export AWS_DEFAULT_REGION=us-east-2

 ## IAM

+- Identity and access management do not falls under any region (data centers).
+Its a global service.
-Identity and access management is a service for authorization and authentication for AWS API.
+- IAM is a service for authorization and authentication for AWS API.

-When send request to AWS API, IAM will verifies your identity and checks you are allowed or not.
+- When send request to AWS API, IAM will verifies your identity and checks you are allowed or not.
 Its basically verifies and validates who access what in AWS.

 Four primary IAM concepts: